OPM/ResInsight-UserDocumentation/content/getting-started/download-and-install/BuildInstructions.md

 ### GCC Compiler

-GCC version 4.9 or later is supported.
-On RedHat Linux 6 you need to install devtoolset-3, and enable it with
+On RedHat Linux 7 or CentOS 7 you need to install devtoolset-10, and enable it with

-    source /opt/rh/devtoolset-3/enable
+    source /opt/rh/devtoolset-10/enable

 ### Qt 5
 Qt 5.9 or later is supported, Qt 5.15 is recommended.